Mortgage Calculator

 How is a monthly mortgage payment calculated?

-Your monthly P&I payment uses the standard amortization formula: M = P × [r(1+r)^n] / [(1+r)^n−1], where P is loan principal, r is monthly interest rate, and n is number of payments.
+Your monthly P&I payment uses the standard amortization formula: M = P × [r(1+r)^n] / [(1+r)^n−1], where P is loan principal, r is the monthly interest rate (annual rate ÷ 12), and n is the number of payments.
+This calculator applies that formula and then adds property tax, insurance, and PMI on top for the complete monthly total.

 What is PMI and when can I remove it?

-PMI (Private Mortgage Insurance) is required when your down payment is less than 20% (LTV > 80%).
-It typically costs 0.5–1.5% of the loan per year.
-Once your balance falls to 80% of the original home value, PMI can be removed.
+PMI (Private Mortgage Insurance) protects the lender if you default.
+It is required when your down payment is less than 20% of the home price — meaning the loan-to-value ratio exceeds 80%.
+It typically costs 0.5%–1.5% of the loan per year.
+Under the Homeowners Protection Act, once your balance reaches 80% of the original home value you can request removal; lenders must automatically cancel it at 78%.

 How much can extra monthly payments save?